Simple Models and Biased Forecasts: Behavioral Implications

-The proposition decomposes the vector of observables into the sum of $n$ components: $\{y_{t}^{(i)}q_i\}_{i=1}^n$.
-The components are sorted in terms of their persistence, with $y_{t}^{(1)}q_1$ the most persistent and $y_{t}^{(n)}q_n$ the least persistent.
-This decomposition holds for arbitrary stationary stochastic process, without any reference to how agents forecast or what they do with their forecasts.
-However, the response of pseudo-true $d$-state forecasts to changes in the observable can be decomposed in a way that perfectly aligns with the decomposition in \eqref{eq:decomposition}
+This proposition represents the observable in terms of the basis vectors $\{q_i\}_{i=1}^n$, with $y_{t}^{(i)}$ denoting the components (or coordinates) of $y_t$ with respect to this basis.
+The components of $y_t$ are sorted by their persistence, with $y_{t}^{(1)}$ representing the \emph{most persistent component} and $y_{t}^{(n)}$ the \emph{least persistent component} of the observable.
+This decomposition is valid for arbitrary stationary stochastic processes and is independent of agents' forecasting and decision problems.
+However, the way agents' choices respond to changes in the observable neatly aligns with the decomposition in \eqref{eq:decomposition}.
+This is shown in the following corollary of Theorems \ref{thm:1-state-exp-erg-closed-form} and \ref{thm:d-state-m-i-o}: \begin{corollary}[persistence bias] Agent $j$'s time-$t$ forecasts and forward-looking actions only respond to changes in the $d_j$ most persistent components of $y_t$. \end{corollary}

-Agents who use pseudo-true $d$-state models treat the more and less persistent components of $y_t$ in qualitatively different ways.
-Their expectations respond fully to the information contained in the $d$ most persistent components of $y_t$, whereas they disregard the information content of the remaining components.
-The following corollary of Theorem \ref{thm:d-state-m-i-o} formalizes this idea:
+Agents who use pseudo-true $d$-state models treat the most persistent and least persistent components of $y_t$ in qualitatively different ways.
+A change in the current value of the observable can be decomposed into changes in the components $y_{t}^{(i)}$ of $y_t$.
+Agents do not change their forecasts in response to changes in the least persistent components of $y_t$.
+Consequently, their forward-looking actions also remain unresponsive to current changes in these less persistent components.

-\begin{corollary}[persistence bias] Suppose the lag-one autocovariance matrix $\Gamma_1$ is symmetric.
-Then the time $t$-forecasts of agents who use pseudo-true m.i.o. $d$-state models only depend on the $d$ most persistent components of $y_t$. \end{corollary}

-This persistence bias underpins the other testable predictions derived in this section.
-It leads to the unresponsiveness of expectations and actions, over-extrapolation of the most persistent components, under-extrapolation of the least persistent ones, and comovement among agents' different choices.
-In the remainder of this section, I discuss these predictions in turn.